Bl4ckh34d/KesslerSyndrome/README.md

 - **R**: Restart after game over

 ### Objective
-- Navigate through space debris without colliding
+- Navigate through procedurally generated space debris without colliding
-- Survive as long as possible
+- Survive as long as possible in this endless runner
 - Your distance traveled is your score
-- Difficulty increases over time
+- Difficulty increases over time with more complex patterns

 ### Health System
 - **3 Hit Points**: Each collision reduces health